gaolei8888/cas-groovy-shell/README.md

 # Configuration

 The shell is simply a wrapper around the `Groovysh` tool that is able to respond to client requests by launching a separate thread for each.
-In the `groovyShellContext.xml` file By default, the groovy shell service listener component on the server side launches on startup and binds on the port `6789`:
+In the `groovyShellContext.xml` file by default, the groovy shell service listener component on the server side launches on startup and binds on the port `6789`:

 ```xml
 <bean id="groovyShellService" class="com.iterative.groovy.service.GroovyShellService"